An exploration of our digital behaviors, the root of compulsivity, the modern ego, and the pros/cons of our digitally connected world.

 200-hour yoga teacher training, 40-hour trauma sensitive yoga teacher training

-My theoretical orientation is eclectic and inspired by the following: contemplative psychology, CBT, Existentialism, Erik Erikson's Stages of Development, Somatic therapy, and Eastern Body, Western Mind by Anodea Judith
+My therapeutic orientation is inspired by the following theories: contemplative psychology, existentialism, Gestalt, developmental theories such as; Erik Erikson's Stages of Development and Piaget's theory on intellectual development, somatic therapy, and Eastern Body, Western Mind by Anodea Judith

-Digital devices are meant to serve as tools.
-They have become our daily companions.
+Digital devices are meant to serve as tools, yet they have become our codependent companions.

 In 2012, there was a dramatic shift in behavior as more than 50% of Americans reported owning cell phones.
 Coincidently, rates of depression and suicide among young adults have skyrocketed since then.